johnurbanik/prospector/README.md

 - The question set is pretty limited, and the way that questions are chosen is very stupid.
 A method to allow a user to specify their questions (i.e. chose ranges and comparisons) is much needed.

 - I would like to add a degree of belief to answers, which could factor into the penalty.
 Additionally, the penalties should probably be normalized in some smarter fashion as certain terms can be dominant.
 Quadratic penalties are useful for keeping things close to the 'constraints' but make weighting harder.

+- I intended to implement an additional pass which allows the user to modify a histogram of the empirical distribution that the 20q section finds most likely (via sliders for each bin), but I did not have time.
+This could be done relatively easily with Streamlit.

 #### Sources: